Mercury In Virgo Is Here, Now Get To Work (Bitch)

 Advertisement

 If Mercury in Virgo was a person, it would be the straight-A student who naturally overachieves and isn't afraid to show it.
-In short, this is a great time to start projects, complete unfinished business, and take charge in organizing what needs to be put in place.
+In short, this is a great time to start projects, complete unfinished business, and take charge of organising what needs to be put in place.

 Advertisement